 Yes, we agree that isolated problems require isolated solutions.
-There are better ways to deal with such problems that by painting with such a broad brush.
+There are better ways to deal with such problems than by painting with such a broad brush.
 There may be a variety of reasons causing individual judges to experience difficulties in disposing of motions.
 The Circuit Councils, the Chief Judges of the District Courts and the Judges of the District Courts collectively have the authority to deal with such problems on an individual basis by working with the judge and by such measures as reassigning cases or using visiting judges if necessary.
 This is a human problem best resolved by a collegial effort on the part of judges, not by legislation.
+We are certain that the introduction of S.2027 and the resulting debate will cause the judiciary to redouble its efforts to resolve this human problem.